OfficialCSGOEmpire/API-Docs/README.md

 Any code provided is as an example, you should write your own if you wish to do more than the most basic tasks.

+Any input marked '(required)' is required for the request to work, anything without that is optional.

 # API Keys
 Coming soon:tm: